glenliu/glenliu.github.io/finance/cfa/level3/SS15 AL.md

 ## s describe trading strategies of managed futures programs and the role of managed futures in a portfolio;

-CTAs that specialize in systematic trading strategies typically apply sets of rules to trade according to or contrary to short-, intermediate-, and/or long-term trends.
+- CTAs that specialize in systematic trading strategies typically apply sets of rules to trade according to or contrary to short-, intermediate-, and/or long-term trends.
-A discretionary CTA trading strategy generates returns on the managers’ trading expertise, much like any active portfolio manager.
-CTAs can also be classified according to whether they trade in financial markets, currency markets, or diversified markets.
+- A discretionary CTA trading strategy generates returns on the managers’ trading expertise, much like any active portfolio manager.
+- CTAs can also be classified according to whether they trade in financial markets, currency markets, or diversified markets.

-The primary benefit to managed futures is increased risk-adjusted performance and diversification, although the performance seems to be related to specific strategies and time periods.
+- The primary benefit to managed futures is increased risk-adjusted performance and diversification, although the performance seems to be related to specific strategies and time periods.
-Private funds seem to add value; publicly traded funds have performed poorly both stand-alone and in portfolios.
+- Private funds seem to add value;
+- Publicly traded funds have performed poorly both stand-alone and in portfolios.
-Even though CTAs often exhibit negative correlations with equities, correlations among CTAs themselves can range from significantly to modestly positive.
+- Even though CTAs often exhibit negative correlations with equities, correlations among CTAs themselves can range from significantly to modestly positive.
 The CTA β (relative to other CTAs) can be a good indicator of future risk-adjusted performance

 ## t describe strategies and risks associated with investing in distressed securities;